-Let’s face it when it comes to snacking convenience is what were always on the search for.
-This can often lead us to consume high energy dense foods that are high in sugar and fat and low in nutrients.
-With the continuous consumption of these foods it can lead to high cholesterol, insulin resistance, high blood pressure, weight gain and many other negative side effects.
-Replacing these foods with tasty nutrient fuelled snacks will not only help reduce body fat but reduce the risk of chronic diseases such as diabetes and heart disease.
+Let’s face it when it comes to snacking convenience is what we’re always on the search for.
+This can often lead us to consume high-energy-dense foods that are high in sugar and fat and low in nutrients.
+The continuous consumption of these foods, can lead to high cholesterol, insulin resistance, high blood pressure, weight gain, and many other negative side effects.
+Replacing these foods with tasty nutrient-fueled snacks will not only help reduce body fat but reduce the risk of chronic diseases such as diabetes and heart disease.

-Another factor that effects food cravings is your hormones, serotonin (feel good chemical that is released when certain substances enter the body- eg sugar) flood your body and give you a mood boost.
-However with continuous consumption over time the brain adapts by anticipating the consumption of sugar therefore reducing receptors and producing less serotonin.
-This then creates powerful craving which often lead to a greater sugar intake.
+Another factor that affects food cravings is your hormones, serotonin (feel good chemical that is released when certain substances enter the body- e.g. sugar) floods your body and gives you a mood boost.
+However, with continuous consumption over time, the brain adapts by anticipating the consumption of sugar therefore reducing receptors and producing less serotonin.
+This then creates powerful cravings which often lead to a greater sugar intake.

 - Below are some tips to avoid those sugary snacks.